levelten/google-analytics-in/readme.txt

 After the Google Analytics Dashboard for WordPress changed maintainers, users expressed concern over the new auth process proving 3rd party access to Google API keys and analytics data.

-Google Analytics IN uses a direct auth process where API keys only reside in your WordPress site so data access is not shared with any 3rd parties.
+GAinWP uses a direct auth process where API keys only reside in your WordPress site so data access is not shared with any 3rd parties.

 == Credits ==